 - August 30 – Scholars Trust Retention Model finalized

-The report will be reviewed, and criteria identified in the Scholars Trust Retention Model will be applied to select the titles on which to proceed with allocations assessment.
+- Late October – Cross-Comparison Report received.
+The report is reviewed and criteria identified in the Scholars Trust Retention Model applied to select the titles on which to proceed with nomination assessments.

 Data Elements for Analysis [pdf] – lists and describes the data elements that are used in the analysis, and indicates those that are required/preferred/optional to include in the submitted records.